sguox002/leetcode/leetcode-all.md

 ->>

 ### dfs
+<<-1219	Path with Maximum Gold    		65.6%	Medium
+mxn matrix with gold, 0 means you cannot cross.
+You cannot visit the same cell again. you can start and stop any place.
+- dfs: at any position with gold do dfs, visited changed to 0. and find the max.

+->>

 <<-1254	Number of Closed Islands    		61.1%	Medium
 0 is land, 1 is water.
 closed island are those 0s which does not touch the boundary.